Using the UK Conformity Assessed (UKCA) Mark After Brexit

 Will my legal responsibilities also be changing?

 Manufacturer’s legal obligations will remain largely unchanged from 1 January 2021.
-However, if you are bringing goods from outside the UK and placing them on the market in Great Britain, you will now be an ‘importer’ and carry more compliance responsibilities, including ensuring that the product has an adequate technical file.
-UK distributors and suppliers, therefore, will need to establish whether they will become an importer after 1 January 2021.
+However, suppose you are bringing goods from outside the UK and placing them on the market in Great Britain.
+In this case, you will now be an ‘importer’ and carry more compliance responsibilities, including ensuring that the product has an adequate technical file.
+Therefore UK distributors and suppliers will need to establish whether they will become an importer after 1 January 2021.

 Anyone based in the EU, bringing in UK products to place on the EU market, will also become an importer and bear more responsibility for compliance.